cksystemsteaching/selfie/README.md

 Selfie simulates a 32-bit main memory address space and up to 4GB of main memory storage.
 Try selfie's self-compilation from the selfie chapter:

 ```
-./selfie -c selfie.c -m 2 -c selfie.c
+./selfie -c selfie.c -m 3 -c selfie.c
 ```

 Here, the relevant part of the output should be similar to this:

 ```
-./selfie: selfie executing selfie.c with 2MB physical memory on mipster
 ...
-./selfie: selfie.c exiting with exit code 0 and 2.65MB mallocated memory
+./selfie: selfie executing selfie.c with 3MB physical memory on mipster
 ...
+./selfie: selfie.c exiting with exit code 0
+...
-./selfie: summary: 251119021 executed instructions [21.13% nops] and 1.75MB(87.69%) mapped memory
+./selfie: summary: 332282271 executed instructions [20.94% nops]
+./selfie:          2.38MB allocated in 23870 mallocs
+./selfie:          2.10MB(88.19% of 2.38MB) actually accessed
+./selfie:          2.29MB(76.56% of 3MB) mapped memory
+...
 ```

-We configured selfie (using the `-m` option) with 2MB of main memory storage (physical memory) and then self-compiled selfie which took addresses for 2.65MB of main memory (mallocated memory), that is, 0.65MB more than the available storage.
-However, selfie ended up using only 1.75MB main memory storage (mapped memory), that is, 87.69% of the 2MB of available storage (physical memory).
+We configured selfie (using the `-m` option) with 3MB of main memory storage (physical memory) and then self-compiled selfie.
+In total, selfie *allocated* addresses for 2.38MB of main memory but ended up *accessing* only 2.10MB, that is, using only 88.19% of the 2.38MB in storage.
+Moreover, selfie needed an additional 0.19MB of storage for its code, that is, in sum 2.29MB of (mapped) memory which is 76.56% of the 3MB available storage (physical memory).

 Let us take a closer look at how digital memory can in principle be used to store any type of information.
 The key question is where to do that in memory, in particular with information that does not fit into a single byte.
 There are essentially two different ways of answering that question which can also be combined.
 Suppose we need to store, say, eight bytes.
 We can either store each of the eight bytes somewhere in memory, not necessarily next to each other, that is, *non-contiguously*, or we store the eight bytes somewhere in memory but all next to each other, that is, in a *contiguous* block of memory.